 On the 1st floor of Bird Library, Learning Commons Circulation desk provides a variety of devices for borrowing.
 From cameras and digital voice recorders to tablets and laptops, they can help get you what you need to do your work.
 The Learning Commons Consultation desk can also answer questions and help you get your tech to work for you.

 Initiated in 2009, the Learning Commons began a Resident Librarian program to bring new librarians and fresh energy to the library.
 The Resident Librarians provide core services including reference, outreach, orientation and group instruction in general and interdisciplinary topics.
 The Resident Librarians will also have opportunities to develop tools and work with a variety of services.

 The new books shelves just inside the University Place entrance to Bird Library have been expanded.
 This provides room for further titles in non-fiction and fiction across a variety of subjects as well as space for special displays.

 Our current newspapers have also found a place just adjacent to the book-shelves and the comfortable seating.

 Pull up a comfy chair and check out what is new to our shelves!

 To see past installations and displays, check out the On Display Archive.

-Not only is the Library a great place to study it is also a great place to check out interesting design ideas from COLAB, see new ideas made physical by students in the the fiber arts/material studies program, grab a coffee at Pages café or hook up with one of our partners, like The Tutoring and Study Center or the Academic Integrity Office.
+Not only is the library a great place to study it is also a great place to check out interesting design ideas from COLAB, see new ideas made physical by students in the the arts and material studies program, grab a coffee at Pages Café or hook up with one of our partners, like The Tutoring and Study Center or the Academic Integrity Office.

 Implementing Syracuse University's Academic Integrity Policies and Procedures, the Academic Integrity Office promotes a commitment to honesty and integrity among all members of the University community.